camunda/blog.camunda.org/content/post/2020/01/camunda-optimize-30-alpha1-released.md

 # What's Next?

 We'll release the next alpha of **Camunda Optimize 3.0** end of February 2020.
 Stay tuned.

+A smooth update from Camunda Optimize 2.7 to Optimize 3.0 will be possible.
+Along with the release we will publish a dedicated update guide.

 # How to get it